-That the Inclusiveness, Community Engagement and Governmental Processes Committee:
+That the Inclusiveness, Community Engagement and Governmental Processes Committee and the Board of Ethics Ad Hoc Committee:

-- 1. Continue review of the proposed amendments as outlined in Attachment 1 and consider additional amendments identified by City Council; and - 2.
-Schedule a joint meeting with the Board of Ethics Ad Hoc Committee; or - 3.
+- 1. Continue review of the proposed amendments as outlined in Attachment 1 and consider additional amendments identified by City Council on December 20, 2022; and - 2.
 Direct staff to prepare any requested amendments to Riverside Municipal Code Chapters 2.78 Code of Ethics and 2.80 Board of Ethics.